 Note that these resorts aren’t in any particular order.
 They each have something to offer, so we leave you to make the final decision based on the information we provide.
 So let’s dive in, what do you need to consider when considering a skiing trin the April or during the spring.

-The height of a ski resort affects a lot more than just the snow conditions on the slopes.
+A ski resort's height affects more than just the snow conditions on the slopes.
 As you know, the higher you go, the colder it becomes.
-This is all because of low air pressure at the higher altitudes.
-It helps in maintaining cool temperatures and ensuring the snow is around for long, especially for late season skiing.
+This is all because of low air pressure at higher altitudes.
+It helps maintain cool temperatures and ensures the snow is around for a longer, especially for late-season skiing.

 The ski resort you choose should have high slopes to somewhat guarantee snowy slopes even at the end of the season.
 Now, it’s important to note that while altitude plays an essential role in maintaining snowy slopes, latitude is just as significant.

-Before you decide to spend your time and money on any resort, you should research on the resort’s reputation for snow.
-At the very least, the ski resort should be famous for having snow throughout the season as a result of altitude, latitude or technology embraced.
+Before you spend your time and money on any resort, you should research the resort’s reputation for snow.
+At the very least, the ski resort should be famous for having snow throughout the season due to altitude, latitude or technology embraced.

 And with that, let’s now jump into short reviews of the best 20 ski resorts for a mind-blowing late ski holiday.

 Tignes and Val d’Isere are connected by snowy slopes stretching for 300 km (170 km of natural slopes, 78 km of intermediate slopes and 52 km of difficult slopes).
 The slopes rise to 3,456 m.
-Although you don’t need to be an expert to cascade down these slopes, you will need to have great confidence and strong legs.
+Although you don’t need to be an expert to cascade down these slopes, you must have great confidence and strong legs.

 These two ski resorts are often bundled together but are different.
-The Val d’Isere stretches along the main street in the area while the Tignes is basically a collection of resort villages.
-To move from one resort to the next, you’ll need to take a bus.
+The Val d’Isere stretches along the main street in the area, while the Tignes is basically a collection of resort villages.
+You'll need to take a bus to move from one resort to the next.

 At 2130 m, Val Thorens is the highest resort in France as well as the whole of Europe.
 This is a big deal since its high altitude guarantees skiers snow cover throughout the winter season from early November to late April (into May).
 This is more than we can say of other ski resorts in the area.